FSD2742 Finnish Working Life Barometer: Local Government Employees 1996

 - Ministry of Labour

-autonomy at work, discrimination, employees, job characteristics, job security, local government officers, overtime, personnel management, personnel policy, telework, wages, working conditions, working time, workloads
+arrangement of working time, autonomy at work, discrimination, employees, job characteristics, job security, local government officers, overtime, personnel management, personnel policy, telework, wages, working conditions, workloads

 The annual survey studied employee opinion on the quality of working life in Finnish municipalities.
 Main themes were job characteristics, work environment, conflicts at the workplace, influence over decisions, working hours, pay systems and job security.
 The year 1996 survey contained new questions on job skills requirements and the recently established 'job alternative' leave system.